-Figure 18: Fields and elements in the MAC frame
+Figure 25: Fields and elements in the MAC frame

 Fields that are “reserved” do not carry meaningful information in the current version of the standard.
 This may be changed in later versions.
 Fields that are reserved shall be set to all zeros for transmission and shall be ignored on reception.
 The values of reserved fields shall not influence the behavior of devices.

+Some values for certain fields may be reserved.
+Values of fields that are “reserved” shall not be used in outgoing frames.
+If a MAC frame is received with one or more fields carrying a reserved value, that MAC frame shall be dropped.

 Representation